enthdegree/cicada/DESIGN_NOTES.md

 # Prior work

 ## Physical-layer watermarking
 This is not a unique idea.
+It is a bit of a fad right now, I think.
 As a starting reference, a team at Cornell is working on a similar appliance for images[5].
 ROC camera[6] is some zero-knowledge-proof image sensor.

 ## Acoustic communication